Saluev/suppgram/docs/index.md

-# Suppgram — simple Telegram-based support system
+# Suppgram — Telegram-based support system

 ## What problem does it solve?